nickmflorin/stockings/README.md

 ### 1.2.b: Homebrew

 If on MacOSX, you will need to install [homebrew], which is a MacOSX package manager.
+Installation instructions can be found on [homebrew]'s website.

 ### 1.2.c: pnpm